Fitted value iteration methods for bicausal optimal transport: Numerical results

 \subsubsection{The FVI algorithm}

 In the FVI algorithm, we define the sampling distribution as $\beta = \mu \otimes \nu$.
 Suppose the agent knows that the true value function is separable in time and state variables.
+These structural properties are neglected in the discretization methods, while the FVI method can incorporate these properties in the design of approximators.
 We use a neural network class $\mathcal{F}_t$ with the same architecture across different time steps.
 The architecture is specified as $F_1(T - t) F_2(x_t, y_t) + F_3(T - t)$, where $F_1, F_2$ and $F_3$ are learnable approximators.
 In particular, $F_1$ and $F_3$ are quadratic functions of $T- t$, while $F_2$ is a multilayer ReLU neural network with a depth $D=2$ and hidden width $q_j = 8$.
 We have not enforced sparsity in the implementation.
 Since $F_1$, $F_2$, and $F_3$ are not identifiable, we introduce a sigmoid function to scale the last output of $F_2$ into the range $(0, 1)$.
 The network is initialized using the default method in PyTorch.
 Our code is available at \url{https://github.com/hanbingyan/FVIOT}.

 For optimization, we utilize the Adam optimizer with a learning rate of $0.01$.
 Gradients and parameters are truncated elementwise to the range of $[-1, 1]$ in each gradient descent step.
 Through experiments, we observe that the smooth $L_1$ loss in PyTorch outperforms the squared loss function, possibly because it is less affected by outliers.
 The smooth $L_1$ loss function, closely related to the Huber loss, is defined as follows: